 Mind Drugs

-(DF) I may be illegal to have sex with a woman who is drunk even if she voluntarily chose to get drunk, on the theory that once under the influence she is incapable of giving consent.
+(DF) It may be illegal for a man to have sex with a woman who is drunk even if she voluntarily chose to get drunk, on the theory that once under the influence she is incapable of giving consent.
 How would similar issues be dealt with for other sorts of drugs?
 Suppose we have a drug that makes someone fall in love?
 What about a real aphrodisiac?
 Someone under such a drug may be able to think clearly, unlike someone who is drunk, but the thinking will be within the context established by the drug.

 (DF) Perfumes claim to make the wearer more attractive to the opposite sex.
 What if we develop improved versions that actually work, and work well.
 What legal restrictions, if any, might be imposed on their use?
 Is this any different from a man who makes himself attractive by driving a Porsche or a woman who dresses well and uses makeup?